×

 To get the tint off your car window, you must loosen up the adhesive.
 Applying moderate heat does the job quicker.
 Hence, using a steamer is our favorite for DIY-ing car window tint removal.
 You can also use a heat gun or hair dryer.
 But even at the highest setting removing the window tint with a hair dryer requires more time than a steamer.

-Here’s how to remove tint from your car windows using a steamer or heat gun:
+Here’s how to remove tint from car windows using a steamer or heat gun:

 • Roll down your car window to keep the edge of the tint film at the top visible.